Filters And Replacers

 repeat_filter- Prevents players from sending repeat messages.
 Checks against a specifiable number of the players previous messages.

 ascii_filter- Prevents players from using non-ASCII (i.e. Unicode/UTF-8) characters in chat.
-If your server is international, you probably want to turn this off.
+If members of your server need to use non-latin characters when talking in your community's language, you probably want to turn this off.

-The profanity check filter uses a Python machine learning algorithm (alt-profanity-check) that uses Scikit-learn to predict whether messages contain profanity.
+profanity_filter uses a Python machine learning algorithm (alt-profanity-check) that uses Scikit-learn to predict whether messages contain profanity.
 It's imperfect and unable to catch elongated or modified slurs, but it's quite effective (and let's face it, if people are going to be bad actors and use bad language, they'll find a way around any swear filter).
+The profanity checker is only trained on English words.

 If you're on a shared host, unfortunately you probably won't be able to use this feature unless your host is utterly amazing and doesn't mind helping you with this.
 Note that due to the complexities associated with doing this feature, I consider this feature for advanced users only, and I can't provide support for setting it up beyond directing you here.